lammps/lammps/doc/src/fix_lb_fluid.rst

 Full details of the lattice-Boltzmann algorithm used can be found in :ref:`Mackay et al. <fluid-Mackay>`.

 The fluid is coupled to the MD particles described by *group-ID* through a velocity dependent force.
-The contribution to the fluid force on a given lattice mesh site j due to MD particle alpha is calculated as:
+The contribution to the fluid force on a given lattice mesh site j due to MD particle :math:`\alpha` is calculated as:

 .. math::